 St. Peter's Basilica

-The construction of the new basilica began in 1506 when the old basilica had been torn down and was finished in 1626.
+The construction of the current basilica began in 1506 when the original was demolished.
 It was consecrated on 18 November 1626.
 Several renowned architects designed the temple, highlighting the works of Bramante, Michelangelo, and Carlo Maderno.

 The basilica was called St Peter’s after one of Jesus’s twelve disciples known as Saint Peter, who became one of the founders of the Catholic Church and was executed in Rome and buried where the Basilica now stands.